The project

 | Circular water usage

-We collect (excess) rainwater from (green) roofs, balconies, terraces and the garden for watering plants and for supplying toilets in certain areas of the project.
+We collect (excess) rainwater from (green) roofs and balconies for watering plants and for supplying toilets in certain areas of the project.

 icon7